Teradata in the Cloud: Advantages and Disadvantages of MPP Database Systems

 An MPP system evenly distributes data across all nodes.

-Each manufacturer has devised its own tactics.
+Each manufacturer has devised its own approach.

-Almost all MPP database systems offer the following three options for distributing the data (Netezza, Amazon Redshift, Microsoft Azure Synapse):
+Almost all MPP database systems offer the following three options for distributing data (Netezza, Amazon Redshift, Microsoft Azure Synapse):

 • Distribute All